mithun12000/BigData/BigData-Project/README.md

 ![p2](https://cloud.githubusercontent.com/assets/11856540/16249891/4147409e-37e7-11e6-94de-4fae968cd80e.JPG)

-Similarly, the above analysis is done "Electro Cardiogram Report" as well.
+Similarly, the above analysis is done for "Electro Cardiogram Report" as well.
 Following are the results that are obtained from it.

 Scatterplot of Average medicare billings for the "Electro Cardiogram Report" vs Total Payments made to each physician's office.